-WP118 CoolRunner Using CoolRunner CPLDs in Smart Card Reader Applications (v1.0) XPLA3 CPLDs 05/18/00 (222 KB) This document presents the different types of smart cards and their applications and discusses the variety of smart card readers available and what functions they can perform.
+WP118 Using CoolRunner CPLDs in Smart Card Reader Applications (v1.0) 05/18/00 (222 KB) CoolRunner XPLA3 CPLDs This document presents the different types of smart cards and their applications and discusses the variety of smart card readers available and what functions they can perform.
 An illustration of the elements that form a typical smart card reader and how and where CoolRunner devices can be used to undertake some of these tasks is described herein.
+CoolRunner
-WP119 CoolRunner Bast Zero Power (FZPTM) Technology (v1.0) 08/28/00 (52 KB) XPLA3 CPLDs This white paper provides an overview of the patented Fast Zero Power (FZPTM)

-technology used in Xilinx CoolRunner CPLDs.

-WP120 CPLDs Kilinx High-Volume Programmable Logic Applications in Satellite Modem Spartan Designs (v1.0) 073/21/00 (74 KB) FPGAs

-This paper provides an overview of satellite modem technologies and standards, and discusses how the Internet is driving the deployment of this technology.
+WP119 B Fast Zero Power (FZPTM) Technology (v1.0) 08/28/00 (52 KB) CoolRunner XPLA3 CPLDs This white paper provides an overview of the patented Fast Zero Power (FZPTM) technology used in Xilinx CoolRunner CPLDs.
+XPLA3 CPLDs WP120 Xilinx High-Volume Programmable Logic Applications in Satellite Modem Designs (v1.0) 073/21/00 (74 KB) CPLDs Spartan This paper provides an overview of satellite modem technologies and standards, and discusses how the Internet is driving the deployment of this technology.
 The Xilinx device families targeted at these high volume applications include XC9500 CPLDs and Spartan & #reg; -II FPGAs.

-WP122 BUsing the CoolRunner XPLA3 Timing Model (v1.0) 09/13/00 (103 KB) CoolRunner XPLA3 CPLDs This document describes how to use the CoolRunner &#reg; XPLA3 timing model.
-AFLAS CFLDS

-WP123 Using FPGAs with ARM Processors (v1.0) 08/18/00 (85 KB)

-This white paper discusses interfacing Xilinx FPGAs with off-the-shelf ARM processors.
+FPGAs WP122 Using the CoolRunner XPLA3 Timing Model (v1.0) 09/13/00 (103 KB) This document describes how to use the CoolRunner &#reg; XPLA3 timing model.
+XPLA3 CPLDs WP123 Using FPGAs with ARM Processors (v1.0) 08/18/00 (85 KB) FPGAs This white paper discusses interfacing Xilinx FPGAs with off-the-shelf ARM processors.
 It covers some of the available ARM Application Specific Standard Products (ASSPs) and describes some of the Xilinx plus ARM development systems currently available for engineers to evaluate.
 Techniques and features that improve design performance are also included to help achieve maximum throughput.

-WP124 Xilinx at Work in Digital Modems (v1.0) 5/19/99 This white paper gives an overview of digital modem technologies and how Xilinx high volume programmable devices can be used to implement complex system level glue in digital modem designs.
-CPLDs, Spartan FPGAs WP125 Xilinx at Work in ISDN Modems (v1.0) 5/19/99 This white paper gives an overview of ISDN modem technologies and how Xilinx high volume programmable devices can be used to implement complex system level glue in ISDN modem designs.
-CPLDs, Spartan FPGAs WP128 Druce connected, consumers find innumerable uses for their home networks.
+WP124 Xilinx at Work in Digital Modems (v1.0) 5/19/99 CPLDs, This white paper gives an overview of digital modem technologies and how Xilinx high volume programmable devices can be used to implement complex system level glue in digital modem designs.
+Spartan FPGAs WP125 Xilinx at Work in ISDN Modems (v1.0) 5/19/99 CPLDs, This white paper gives an overview of ISDN modem technologies and how Xilinx high volume programmable devices can be used to implement complex system level glue in ISDN modem designs.
+Spartan FPGAs WP128 Introduction to Home Networking (v1.0) 03/21/01 (453 KB) Spartan-II Once connected, consumers find innumerable uses for their home networks.
 Home networking is really a three part equation offering entertainment, information, and automation services that are distributed between appliances in the home.
-Spartan-II dynamics in these markets.
+WP129 Introducing Xilinx and Programmable Logic Solutions for Home Networking (v1.0) 03/21/01 (870 KB) Spartan-II dynamics in these markets.
+The eSP: Home Networking program helps system designers dynamics in these markets.
 The eSP: Home Networking program helps system designers and ASIC/FPGA designers understand the technology and market dynamics to make the right decisions in this marketplace.